andrasq/node-quickq/Readme.md

     - `"fair"` - the built-in "fair-share" scheduler runs each job type in proportion to the number waiting, not to exceed 80%.
 Jobs within a type are run in the order queued.
+    - `"capped"` - the built-in "capped" scheduler runs each job type with a % share or max-count cap or type-specific max count cap.
+Jobs within a type are run in the order queued.
+      All applicable caps are applied; the limit will be the lowest one.
     - `[object]` - a provided object will be used as-is as the scheduler.
 - `schedulerOptions` - scheduler-specific options.
     - `"fair"`